 Fountain with obelisk and nereids?

 Writers such as William Haynes Lytle drew from ancient literature to praise modern heroism and virtue.
 Other Cincinnatians studied ancient sculpture for inspiration such as Hiram Powers, Tom Tsuchiya, and John Leon.
-Others such as Robert Duncanson and Bruce Erikson have been intrigued by the ruins of Greece and Rome.
+Robert Duncanson and Bruce Erikson were also inspired by Greek and Roman antiquities.

-In September 1863 shortly before his death William Haynes Lytle was presented with a jeweled golden cross in honor of his achieving the rank of Brigadier General.
-The back of the cross is inscribed with the Greek phrase έν τούτῳ νίκα – conquer under this sign.
-This was a direct reference to the visions of this phrase and the symbol of the cross that the Roman leader Constantine had in 312 CE. before achieving a significant victory to solidify himself as the emperor.
-One of Lytle’s most famous poems, Antony and Cleopatra (1853), describes the dying moments of the Roman general Mark Antony in the embrace of the Egyptian pharaoh Cleopatra following his in the Roman civil war.
+In September 1863, shortly before his death, William Haynes Lytle was presented with a jeweled golden cross in honor of him achieving the rank of Brigadier General.
+The back of the cross is inscribed with the Greek phrase έν τούτῳ νίκα – "conquer under this sign" -- a direct reference to emperor Constatine's vision of the cross in 312 CE.
+One of Lytle’s most famous poems, Antony and Cleopatra (1853), describes the dying moments of the Roman general Mark Antony in the embrace of the Egyptian pharaoh Cleopatra during the Roman civil war.
 Lytle saw a parallel to the imminent American civil war.